Internal Wall Insulation

 Insulated Plasterboard on Battens

-Insulated plasterboard comprises a sheet of foam insulation bonded to a sheet of gypsum plasterboard.
+Insulated plasterboard comprises a sheet of foam insulation bonded to gypsum plasterboard.
 If fixing to a single-leaf brick wall, in most cases you’ll need 72.5mm thick insulated plasterboard to achieve the required U-value of 0.3.
 Of this, 60mm is the insulation and 12.5mm is the plasterboard.

 There are several suitable products for this method including Kingspan Kooltherm K118 and Celotex PL4060.
 The instructions below are generic and should be suitable for most types, but be sure to review the manufacturer’s documentation to confirm the required thickness and suggested installation details.